databio/bbconf/docs/bbc_api.md

 # Package `bbconf` Documentation

 ## <a name="BedBaseConf"></a> Class `BedBaseConf`
-A class that extends AttMap to provide yaml reading and race-free writing in multi-user contexts.

-The YacAttMap class is a YAML Configuration Attribute Map.
-Think of it as a python representation of your YAML configuration file, that can do a lot of cool stuff.
-You can access the hierarchical YAML attributes with dot notation or dict notation.
-You can read and write YAML config files with easy functions.
-It also retains memory of the its source filepath.
-If both a filepath and an entries dict are provided, it will first load the file and then updated it with values from the dict.
+This class provides is an in-memory representation of the configuration file for the *BEDBASE* project.
+Additionally it implements multiple convenience methods for interacting with the database backend, i.e. [PostgreSQL](https://www.postgresql.org/)

 ```python
 def __init__(self, filepath)
 ```

-Create the config instance by with a filepath
+Create the config instance with a filepath
 #### Parameters:

 - `filepath` (`str`):  a path to the YAML file to read